 Short rowing sessions

 Start with a row of 3–5 minutes.
-Now take a short break to rest and stretch.
-If you feel good, continue with up to four of the same short rowing.
+Then take a short break to rest and stretch.
+If you feel good, continue with up to four more of the same short rowing intervals.

-Row with different stroke rate and power output
+Row with different stroke rates and power outputs

-- 3 minutes at 20 strokes per minute – comfortable rowing – 1 minute rest
+- 3 minutes at 20 strokes per minute, rowing comfortably – 1 minute rest

-- 3 minutes at 24 strokes per minute – comfortable rowing – 1 minute rest
+- 3 minutes at 24 strokes per minute, rowing comfortably – 1 minute rest

-Try to row 4 x 5 minute laps at a pace that is a few seconds faster than your 10 minute pace from Workout 2:
+Now, you will try a longer duration of rowing with stroke rate variations.
+Try to row 4 x 5-minute laps at a pace that is a few seconds faster than your 10-minute pace from Workout 2: